The Best National Parks In Meghalaya For Wildlife Enthusiasts

 The last but definitely not the least on this list of national parks in Meghalaya is the national park that is regarded as the best protected area in the entire north east and has a duly notified eco-sensitive zone.
-Kindled in the Ri Bhoi district which is known for famous landmarks like the Umiam Lake and Lum Nehru Park, this wildlife sanctuary is home to Bengal tigers, black bears, leopards and a myriad of other rare and special members of the wildlife, the sanctuary is also known to possess some birds that are the brink of extinction like the necked hornbill and brown hornbill bird, getting this 29 sq kms area a spot in the Meghalaya national parks list.
+Kindled in the Ri Bhoi district which is known for famous landmarks this is one of the wildlife sanctuaries in Meghalaya which is home to to Bengal tigers, black bears, leopards and a myriad of other rare and special members of the wildlife, the sanctuary is also known to possess some birds that are the brink of extinction like the necked hornbill and brown hornbill bird, getting this 29 sq kms area a spot in the Meghalaya national parks list.

 Best time to visit: March or April